 4. Whether you choose to repay the interest on a monthly basis, or let it roll up over time

 Perhaps the easiest way to understand how this might look is with some examples, although please note that we have ignored the impact of equity release fees and charges for simplicity – more on these below.
-If you want to see how much you might be able to release from your home and how much it could cost, our Equity Release Calculator can give you an estimate.
+If you want to see how much you might be able to release from your home and how much it could cost you, our Equity Release Calculator can give you an estimate.

 Impact of the interest rate charged and the amount of time the equity release plan is in place